 Offline & Online Access

-Google Slides is more of an online application because of it being a cloud-based.
-So, accessing it through a browser is tad easy.
+Google Slides is more of an online application because it being cloud-based.
+So, accessing it through a browser is a tad easy.
 If you are creating a presentation on Google Slides, that would be saved to Google Drive storage.